-Site API has it’s own view configuration, available under
+Site API has its own view configuration, available under

 ngcontent_view key.
 Aside from

-as eZ Platform’s default view configuration under
+exactly the same as eZ Platform’s default view configuration under

 content_view key.
-You can use this
+You can use

-its controller explicitly with
+calling its controller explicitly with

 To use Site API view rules for pages rendered from eZ Platform URL aliases, you have to enable it for a specific siteaccess with the following semantic configuration: